colaberry/trust-before-intelligence-book/manuscript/12_chapter_11_technology_selection_guide_v1_2 copy.md

 ✅ Score ≥51/66 means proceed with confidence; <45/66 means find alternatives
 ⭐️ **Next:** When to build, buy, or partner for each component

+**Reading Time Remaining:** ~25 minutes

+**Your Framework Quick Check:** Which of your layers scored lowest in Chapter 9?
+That's where vendor selection matters most.

 ---